 Let's stick with our scenario.
 We have a GeoJSON file representing a hypothetical wildfire spread near Canberra, Australia.
 Our application needs to be tested for a similar scenario in the Canadian wilderness.
 The shape, complexity, and attributes of our Australian data are perfect, but its location is wrong.

 The goal is to move the entire set of polygons from its source location to a new target destination without altering its shape or scale.
-This process is called translation
+This process is called translation, its a core geometric operation that both the Tranlsate and the Affine Transformation tool in QGIS provides an interface for.

 The solution: A two-step math problem